 Fajitas: Just like tacos, fajitas benefit from a drop of this rich, spicily-flavored Chipotle Sauce to bind the flavors together.
 Add it to steaks, hog, chicken, shrimp, and salmon fajitas, among other fajita dishes.

 Burrito bowls: Burrito and taco bowls are my absolute favorite!
-The textured rice, rich protein, crunchy lettuce, and rich chipotle sauce in shrimp burrito bowls, Fajita burrito bowls, chicken burrito bowls, and barbacoa burrito bowl simply get me.
+The textured rice, rich protein, crunchy lettuce, and rich chipotle sauce in shrimp burrito bowls, Fajita burrito bowls, chicken burrito bowls, and barbacoa burrito bowls simply get me.

 Sushi and Oysters: I’m sure some of you didn’t expect this, but I’ve tried chipotle sauce many times with sushi and even Oysters and it is a match made in heaven, especially when drizzled on Tobiko or Masago sushi.